 The main way to control potential extraneous variables is by holding them constant.
 In experimental control, extraneous variables are literally held constant by the procedure of data collection or sampling of cases.
-For example, in a study of problem solving conducted at a high school, background noise might be controlled by doing the experiment at the same time of day for each subject (and not when classes are changing).
+For example, in a study of problem solving conducted at a high school, background noise might be controlled by doing the experiment at the same time of day for each subject ( and not when classes are changing).
 In learning experiments with rats, males are often employed because their behavior is less variable than that of females.
-And a very good example is provided by the tubes data of Chapter 3, where experimental conditions were so tightly controlled that there was practically no available source of variation in growth rate except for the genetic character of the fungus.

 An alternative to experimental control is statistical control, which takes two main forms.
 One version, subdivision, is to subdivide the sample into groups with identical or nearly identical values of the extraneous variable(s), and then to examine the relationship between independent and dependent variable separately in each subgroup - possibly pooling the subgroup analyses in some way.
-The analysis of the Berkeley graduate admissions data in Chapter 4 is our prime example.
-As another example where the relationship of interest is between quantitative rather than categorical variables, the correlation of education with income might be studied separately for men and women.
+For example, the relationship between education and income might be studied separately for men and women.
 The drawback of this subdivision approach is that if extraneous variables have many values or combinations of values, you need a very large sample.